-“Creepshow 2” is the rare sequel that’s better than the original in some ways, but is held back from greatness nevertheless.
 First, the good: Director Michael Gornick is a stronger director than George A. Romero (who directed the 1982 original), so the stories are tighter and more entertaining, while the shortened running time improves on the original’s pacing issues.
-Unfortunately, the acting here is so poor that it consistently takes the viewer out of the experience: In the first story “Ol’ Chief Wooden Head,” the viewer is treated to a supernatural revenge tale with an effective setting and a number of fascinating shots, but the tale’s entire cast is piss-poor (including George Kennedy and Dorothy Lamour), and it just spoils the whole thing.
-“The Raft” is truly terrifying and hopeless (with a killer ending), but all four of its cast members seem like rank amateurs, and there’s no one to root for, which negates any stakes.
-Finally, “The Hitchhiker” rises above the others thanks to Lois Chiles’ strong performance, but her dialogue is forced and stiff, which hurts its overall effectiveness.
-So while the overall experience is stronger than the original, there are several drawbacks that hurt the narrative, and ultimately the movie is weakened by the sum of its parts.
+In the first story “Ol’ Chief Wooden Head,” the viewer is treated to a supernatural revenge tale with an effective setting and a number of fascinating shots, while “The Raft” is truly terrifying and hopeless with a killer ending.
+Finally, “The Hitchhiker” rises above the others thanks to a strong performance by Lois Chiles, and the vignette’s ever-escalating tension becomes downright unbearable.
+Overall it’s a little stronger than the first movie, but together they make terrific companions.

 Rating: ★★★ (out of 5)